Coronary arteries are those that carry blood with oxygen to our hearts.

 Electrocardiogram: It records the electrical activity and rhythm of the heart; an EKG may reveal evidence of a previous or ongoing heart attack.

-Holter monitor: A particular portable device is placed under your clothing for 1-2 days to keep track of your heart's activity while you go about your daily activities.
+Holter monitor: A portable device is placed under your clothing for 1–2 days to monitor your heart's activity while you go about your daily activities.

-Stress test: It analyzes how the heart works before and after a physical effort.
-The Cardiologist will put you on a treadmill, on a stationary bike, or give you some heart-boosting medication.
+Stress test analyzes how the heart works before and after a physical effort.
+The Cardiologist will put you on a treadmill or stationary bike or give you some heart-boosting medication.

 Blood tests: Usually used to measure and monitor blood cholesterol levels

-Echocardiogram: An echocardiogram determines if all parts of the heart are naturally contributing to the heart's pumping of blood and oxygen by using sound waves to produce images of the heart organ.
+Echocardiogram: An echocardiogram determines if all heart parts naturally contribute to the heart's blood and oxygen pumping by using sound waves to produce images of the heart organ.

 When you have already been diagnosed with Coronary Artery Disease, follow the treatment provided by your Cardiologist.